angular/angular/packages/core/src/render3/VIEW_DATA.md

 | ...   | ...                   | ...

 NOTICE:
-- `*` denotes initial value copied form the `LProtoViewData`, as the tokens get instantiated the factories are replaced with actual value.
+- `*` denotes initial value copied from the `LProtoViewData`, as the tokens get instantiated the factories are replaced with actual value.
 - That `TView.data` has `expando` and `expandoInjectorCount` properties which point to where the element injection data is stored.
 - That all injectable tokens are stored in linear sequence making it easy to search for instances to match.
 - That `directive` sub-section gets eagerly instantiated.